Skip to content

 Personal archive of family 4KH.265 if your TV and laptop decode it

-Bug reproduction clip for a ticketH.264 720p for small size + wide play
+Bug reproduction clip for a ticketH.264 720p for small size and wide play

-Re-upload to a social platformOften re-encoded anyway; see optimize video for YouTube on Mac
+Re-upload to a social platformOften re-encoded anyway; prioritize a clean master

-If HEVC fails on a stakeholder laptop, re-export the same timeline to H.264 rather than debating codecs in the thread.
-For a direct conversion path, see convert HEVC to H.264 on Mac .
-For workflow details, see how to compress video on Mac or compress video without losing quality .
+If HEVC fails on a stakeholder laptop, re-export to H.264 rather than debating codecs in the thread.
+Paths: convert HEVC to H.264 on Mac or on Windows .
+For size workflows, see how to compress video on Mac and target file size on Mac .